I have become a socially isolated individual.

-My American social life has extended from desperate attempts at integrating and belonging, ranging from participating in gay parades in San Francisco, to preparing for football Sunday parties with Spark notes from B&N…to a complete embrace of Diwali and Krishna Jayanti celebrations at the local temple trying to connect with Indians here (and I am a non-believer).
+My American social life has extended from desperate attempts at integrating and belonging, ranging from participating in gay parades in San Francisco, to preparing for football Sunday parties with Spark notes from B&N…to a complete embrace of Diwali and Krishna Jayanti celebrations at the local temple trying to connect with Indians here (and I am hardly religious).
 My professional life has ranged from technology consulting, to, well, business-technology consulting, with sporadic ventures into jobs that looked and felt like…consulting.

 In the last years, I have made….one, may be two, or three…no, at best two new friends who are not Indian immigrants working in the IT industry, and plenty of others who I call friends.
 “Friends” who I can meet for coffee occasionally, for lunch if I get lucky, and dinner perhaps never.
 Friends who have visited me at home once during my housewarming party, and who I have probably visited once over a Christmas party.

 I’ve spent the last few weeks and months thinking about how on earth did I let this happen.
 How did I, of all people, allow myself to be so socially isolated.
 Some part of it might have to do with not having kids, since having kids means having common challenges as their friends’ parents, and common challenges do bring people together.
 A more honest perspective that explains this fallout seems two-fold to me: